-The student demographic data saved by districts in the Test Information Distribution Engine (TIDE) by the date indicated on the Texas Assessment Program Calendar of Events are used to identify EB students/ELs for accountability purposes ("Final Date to Enter Student Information for Accountability Reporting").
-EB students/tels inclusion, and exclusion, and relevant EB TIDE codes are available in "Appendix H-Data Sources."
-EB students/Els TIDE coding can be found in Appendix D.
+The student demographic data saved by districts in the Test Information Distribution Engine (TIDE) by May 12, 2023, by the date indicated on the Texas Assessment Program Calendar of Events are used to identify EB students/ELs for accountability purposes ("Final Date to Enter Student Information for Accountability Reporting").
+The specific codes for EB students/ELs inclusion and exclusion are available in Appendix H. EB students/ELs TIDE coding can be found in Appendix D.

-- EB students/ELs who are reported in TIDE as year one in U.S. schools are excluded from accountability performance calculations. - EB students/ELs who are in their second year in U.S. schools are included in the STAAR component using the EL performance measure. - EB students/ELs who are in their second year in U.S. schools who have a parental denial for ELservices do not receive an EL performance measure and are included in the same manner asnon-EB students/ELs. - Current and monitored (through year 4) EB students/ELs are included in accountability calculations.
+- EB students/ELs who are reported in TIDE as year one in U.S. schools are excluded from accountability performance calculations. - EB students/ELs who are in their second year in U.S. schools are included in the STAAR component using the EL performance measure.

+- EB students/ELs who are in their second year in U.S. schools who have a parental denial for EL services do not receive an EL performance measure and are included in the same manner as non-EB students/ELs - Current and monitored (through year 4) EB students/ELs are included in accountability calculations. - EB students/ELs who are in their second year in U.S. schools who have a parental denial for EL services do not receive an EL performance measure and are included in the same manner as non-EB students/ELs.